 Green Power Leader

-Through Stoughton Utilities' voluntary Renewable Energy
+Through Stoughton Utilities' voluntary Choose Renewable

-and Green Power for Business
+and Choose Renewable for Business

 programs, residential, commercial and industrial customers also have the opportunity to offset some or all their energy use with purchases of Green-e Energy certified renewable energy.
 Each year, residential and business customers voluntarily purchase nearly three million kWh of green power from Stoughton Utilities' Renewable Energy program -- enough power to meet 2 percent of the community's purchased electricity use -- earning Stoughton the prestigious designation of "Green Power Community"